intelygenz/the-real-devops-challenge/DEPLOYMENT.md

 :$ docker-compose -f tests/docker-compose.yaml down -v
 ```

-Travis-CI runs docker-compose with `-d` to background the deployment and then monitors `docker logs -f intelygenz-test.tox` to tail the Tox's container logs. `docker logs -f` returns either `exit 0` or `exit 1` allowing Travis-CI to return a success or fail back to GitHub when finished.
+Travis-CI runs docker-compose with `-d` to background the deployment and then monitors `docker logs -f intelygenz-test.tox` to tail the Tox's container logs. `docker logs -f` returns either `exit 0` or `exit 1` allowing Travis-CI to return a success or failure back to GitHub when finished.

 ## Docker Compose Deployment